 Excavating the Trench

-- On most construction sites it is best to execute the trench excavation, the pipe installation and the backfilling consecutively in order to minimize logistic problems and to reduce supervision costs.
+- On most construction sites it is best to execute the trench excavation, the pipe installation, and the backfilling consecutively in order to minimize logistic problems and reduce supervision costs.

 - Trench construction will vary according to the different types of soil encountered (stable or unstable, granular or soft).
 In any case, the bottom of the trench must be flat and continuous.